 DMARC (Domain-Based Message Authentication, Reporting, and Conformance) lets domain owners publish policies in DNS that instruct remote mail servers on what to do with messages that fail authentication checks.
 It's built on top of two established standards: SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).

-DMARC also includes a reporting mechanism.
-When remote mail servers receive messages that don't align with your published policy, they can send aggregate reports back to you, giving visibility into how your domain is being used and misused.
+DMARC also includes a reporting mechanism: when remote mail servers receive messages that don't align with your policy, they send you aggregate reports showing where your domain is being used — and misused.

 A Practical Example